Things to do in Sydney: 17 Not to be missed

 5. Museum of Contemporary Art and Art Gallery of NSW

-If you like art, don't miss it!
-There is free admission to the permanent collection with more than 4000 works.
+If you like art, don't miss these two places.
+Admission to the permanent collection is free and has more than 4,000 works.

 TIP: At the Museum of Contemporary Art, don't forget to go up to the rooftop café, order a drink and marvel at the view of the Harbour Bridge and the Opera House.